ccorcos/interactive-object-recognition/experiments/rnn/RNN.md

 # RNN/V6

-deep transitions to input oupur and transitions
+deep transitions to input, output, and transitions 2014 How to Construct Deep Recurrent Neural Networks - Bengio

+# RNN/V7